Dogs No Dogs

 In less than a mile, take a left on the

 Submarine Rock Trail and follow smooth singletrack to an intersection with a dirt road.
 Cross the road and watch your speed as you hit a stone staircase down to a ravine.
-Hike back out and there's more singletrack that curves around the left side of the submarine-shaped rock all the way to the backside.
-Here you'll find a ramp system that you can ride ride up to the top of the rock and play around on the slickrock.
+Hike up the other side and there's more singletrack that curves around the side of the submarine-shaped rock all the way to the backside.
+Here you'll find a ramp system that you can ride up to the top of the rock and play around on the slickrock.
 There's fantastic scenery in all directions.
 Enjoy the view, then turn around the return the same way.

 Continue on

-Broken Arrow Trail until it ends at Chicken Point - and another great view.
+Broken Arrow Trail until it ends at Chicken Point - and another great view that's worth pausing to enjoy.
+Pick up the

-Little Horse Trail, which is significantly smoother, faster, and easier than most in this area, and it's fun to open it up a bit on the beautifully banked turns through Juniper forests.
+Little Horse Trail, which is significantly smoother, faster, and easier than most in this area.
+It's fun to open it up a bit on the beautifully banked turns through Juniper forests.
 Just watch out for oncoming traffic on the occasional rocky section!
 The scenery is spectacular, as is the norm for this area.

-Bell Rock Trail for a short section until you arrive at the
+Follow the wide Bell Rock Pathway for a short section until you arrive at the

 MTB Project mobile app to stay on the path!

 The northern section is very nice, fast, and flowy singletrack.
-Very fun and well built, this part is the only one that is a worthwhile destination.
+Very fun and well built, this part of Mystic is the only one that's worth the riding on its own.
+But much better terrain awaits on

 This will end back on the